hucker/ten8t/README.md

 `Ten8t` is a [numeronym](https://en.wikipedia.org/wiki/Numeronym) for the word 1080 (ten-eighty).
-Why was this chosen...because the first things I picked that were not packages on pypi were "too close" to existing package names, is spent more time that I care to admit coming up with different names.
+Why was this chosen...because the first things I picked that were not packages on pypi were "too close" to existing package names.
+I spent more time that I care to admit coming up with different names.
 It refers to skiing or snowboarding tricks involving 3 rotations.

 The preferred way for using `ten8t` in code is to say: